snipesmarter/smart-sniper/README.md

  - Sign in to your Minecraft account at minecraft.net
  - open the chrome / firefox dev tools (ctrl + shift + i) or right click and click inspect
  - Go to the "console" tab
- - paste this code into the console:
+ - paste the following code into the console:
 ```js
 console.log(document.cookie.match(/bearer_token=([^;]+)/)?.[1] ??
 'There is no bearer token in your cookies, make sure you are on minecraft.net and that you are logged into your account.')
 ```
-Now you have your bearer token!
+Copy the output and you will now have your bearer token!

-Information from: https://kqzz.github.io/mc-bearer-token/ and danktrain#0001
+[Source][bearer-info]

 # Normal Sniping